img-0

 Hormones matter!
 They are a major dictator of our mood on a day to day level.
-Anyone who has gone through kind of hormone replacement therapy including gender confirmation, or who have hormone cycles that include ovulation and menstruation will tell you this with no hesitation!
-Whether you handle a minor life stressor with grace or catastrophizing can often be related to the balance of hormones your body needs to thrive.
+Anyone who has gone through hormone replacement therapy including taking birth control pills or had a health condition that effects hormone balance can attest to this.
+Whether you handle a the stressors of life stressor with grace or with catastrophe is dictated by the release of key hormones in an appropriate, and balanced manner.

 While conventional medicine does usually acknowledge the importance of hormones, there is generally a jump to “symptom masking” interventions such as birth control pills and hormone replacement therapy.
 While these tools can help reduce unwanted symptoms in the short term, they are not actually changing the underlying dysfunction that is causing the problem.